Is Explicit Content Filter On Discord Really Helpful For Kids?

 If you have a teenager at your home, they are probably already well aware of Discord, and if not, they soon will.
 Discord is a lightweight and handy app that does not necessarily require you to sit in front of the computer.
 It can also be accessed via mobile phones.

 But, as many good things can be said about Discord, a similar quantity of bad is pointable too!
-Discord does not come without vices and one of the major black spot we see hovering Discord is the negative, bad, and unwanted content circulated on this app.
+Discord does not come without vices, and one of the major black spots we see hovering over Discord is the negative, bad, and unwanted content circulated on this app.

-Thus, the need of setting explicit content filter arose.
+Thus, the need to set an explicit content filter arose.
 Discord can truly turn into a nightmare for parents.
-Thus, with Discord's explicit content filter on, getting a good sleep is still rendered as an option.
+Thus, with Discord's explicit content filter on, getting good sleep is still rendered as an option.

 What can Discord Explicit Content Filter do?

-While it is mutually agreeable that children these days are smart enough to know what is good or bad for them, parents can never be not worried for the safety of their children, especially in their teen years.
 When it comes to apps like Discord, the tension intensifies.
-To combat this issue, Discord has come up an explicit content filter that does the following things:
+While it is mutually agreeable that children these days are smart enough to know what is good or bad for them, parents can never be not worried about the safety of their children, especially in their teen years.
+To combat this issue, Discord has come up with an explicit content filter that does the following things: